12 Types of Herons in Florida

 The Little Blue Heron (Egretta caerulea) is a type of heron found throughout Florida and the rest of North America.

 This medium-sized wading bird has a slate blue coat that turns white in adulthood.
-It has a long yellow beak and legs, making it easily recognizable among other herons.
+Its long yellow beak and legs make it easily recognizable among other herons.

 During the breeding season, the adult Little Blue Heron will have bright blue breeding plumage with a pale pink hue on its neck.

-The little blue heron can be seen foraging for small fish or invertebrates in shallow waters across much of Florida’s coastlines, forested wetlands, and riverbanks.
+The little blue heron can be seen foraging for small fish or invertebrates in shallow waters along Florida’s coastlines, forested wetlands, and riverbanks.

 Their diet mainly consists of shrimp, frogs, crayfish, insects, and small fish.

-These types of herons in Florida nesting usually occur from late April to early August in most areas; nests are often found near water sources such as lakes, ponds, or marshes.
+These types of herons nest in Florida from late April to early August in most areas; nests are often found near water sources such as lakes, ponds, or marshes.

-The Little Blue Heron is an important resident species that help keep aquatic ecosystems in check by feeding on various types of prey depending on their habitat.
+The Little Blue Heron is an important resident species that helps keep aquatic ecosystems in check by feeding on various types of prey depending on their habitat.

 10. Snowy Egret